Posted on Leave a comment

 Breathing is the only reflex in our body which is both conscious and subconscious.
 In that it will happen automatically but we can also intervene and take direct control of the process.

 As a result it is hardwired to our nervous system.
-So the way you breathe can take you from a state of fight or flight to feed and breed (or vice versa of course!).
-I often use this when I’m kitesurfing or snowboarding and about to try something new, to calm my nervous system and allow easier access to the Flow State.
+So the way you breathe can take you from a state of fight or flight into a state of feed and breed or vice versa.

 Don’t Believe Me?